Whatever Gas appliance you have installed in your home, Gas Safety is a priority. In the event of a gas leak, it must be reported.

 You'll be asked questions to help us build a picture of the reported gas escape or gas emergency.

-From these details, we can identify the right gas safety advice for you - such as
+From these details, we can identify the right gas safety advice - such as

 Once we have made the property safe, our engineer will explain that any work on appliances (e.g. cookers, boilers or fires) has to be carried out by a Gas Safe registered engineer.